1. Purpose of policy

 - ornaments, furniture, works of art or jewellery

-- computers or palm pilots
+- computers or mobile phones or tablets

 Nominal gift means any gift or benefit with a value of less than $150 (or equivalent in any foreign currency).